papaproductions/papa-productions-vector/README.md

 # Papa productions Vector

 Papa productions Vector is a free, vector-based and open source drawing program.
 It's a rewrite of an old Adobe AIR program I wrote a long time ago that went under the same name.
-Note that it is still in beta and some features are missing or buggy.
+Note that it is still in beta and some features are buggy or missing.

 # Building